zhongfu/tp/docs/UserGuide.md

 Example: `personadd n/Nicole Tan p/99338558 e/nicole@stffhub.org a/1 Tech Drive, S138572 r/37.50 t/Hardware t/Senior` will create a new employee with name "Nicole Tan", phone number "99338558", email "nicole@stffhub.org", address "1 Tech Drive, S138572", an hourly rate of $37.50, and with tags "Hardware" and "Senior".

+`personadd n/Jennifer Tan p/88473219 e/jennifer@stffhub.org a/13 Tech Drive, S182562 r/25` will create a new employee with name "Jennifer Tan", phone number "88473219", email "jennifer@stffhub.org", address "13 Tech Drive, S182562", an hourly rate of $25.
+No tags are added since it's an optional attribute.

 ### How to edit an employee’s information ? `personedit`
 Edit the information of an existing employee.
 Use this in the event that an employee's details change.